 - 1977 – Turnberry (Tom Watson)

 The United States has produced the most British Open Champions – 29 Claret Jug winners with 47 victories in total.
-Jock Hutchison was the first American to win the Open – claiming victor at the 1921 edition at St. Andrews, while Jordan Spieth (2017) is the most recent American Champion Golfer of the Year.
+Jock Hutchison was the first American to win the Open – claiming victory at the 1921 edition at St. Andrews, while Jordan Spieth (2017) is the most recent American Champion Golfer of the Year.

 Seven players – Tom Watson (5), Walter Hagen (4), Tiger Woods (3), Jack Nicklaus (3) Bobby Jones (3), Lee Trevino (2), and Arnold Palmer (2) – own 22 of those titles, while the other 22 winners are one-timers.